Chart Color Schemes

 Kirwan - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Kirwan-West, as evaluated at the latest Census, consisted of 92.7% houses and 7.3% other dwellings.
+Dwelling structure in Kirwan-West, as evaluated at the latest Census, comprised 92.7% houses and 7.3% other dwellings.
 In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
-The level of home ownership in Kirwan-West was 26.3%, with the remainder being mortgaged (40.3%) or rented (33.4%).
+Home ownership in Kirwan-West was 26.3%, with mortgaged dwellings at 40.3% and rented dwellings at 33.4%.
 The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average.
 The median weekly rent figure was $350, compared to Non-Metro Qld's $305.
-Nationally, Kirwan-West's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Nationally, Kirwan-West's median monthly mortgage repayments were lower at $1,517 than the Australian average of $1,863, while rents were also lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing